Exact and Approximate Counting of Database Repairs: Problems of Interest

+The two counting problems of interest, already discussed in Section~\ref{sec:introduction}, are formally defined as follows.
+Fix a set $\dep$ of FDs and a CQ $Q(\bar x)$.
+We consider the problems

-and the goal is to classify it as tractable (place it in FP) or as intractable (show that is $\sharp$P-complete). \OMIT{ In particular, FP (the counting analog of \textsc{PTime}) is defined as
+\paragraph{Exact Counting of Database Repairs.} Recall that one of our goals, towards a definitive answer to Research Question 1, is to provide a complete complexity classification for $\sharp \prob{Repairs}(\dep,Q(\bar x))$.
+In other words, for each set $\dep$ of FDs and CQ $Q(\bar x)$, the goal is to classify it as tractable (i.e., place it in FP) or as intractable (i.e., show that it is $\sharp$P-complete).
+Recall that FP and $\sharp$P are classes of {\em counting functions} $\{0,1\}^* \ra \mathbb{N}$.
+In particular, FP (the counting analog of \textsc{PTime}) is defined as

 whereas $\sharp$P (the counting analog of NP) is defined as